skamsie/Domain-Status-Checker/README.md

 STATUS CODES:

-The status codes returned are similar with the ones return by the <code>curl -I command</code> on *nix systems.
+The status codes returned are similar with the ones return by the <code>curl -I</code> command on *nix systems.
 So codes like 301, 302, 503, etc are also possible, not only 200 and 404.
 Because it is a script it will unfortunatelly get <code>406 -- Not  Acceptable</code> from some domains.

 HTML FILE: